milaboratory/github-ci/README.md

 # v2
 All workflows here expect outer workflow to call 'context/init' action before starting.
 Without 'context/init' 'v2' workflows can't perform some of their jobs.

+# v3
+All workflows here expect outer workflow to call 'context/init' action before starting.
+Without 'context/init' 'v3' workflows can't perform some of their jobs.